Doxuno

 RISK OF LOSS

-Risk of loss and damage to the Goods shall transfer from Seller to Buyer upon delivery to Buyer, in accordance with UCC Sections 2-509 (risk of loss in the absence of breach) and 2-510 (effect of breach on risk of loss).
+Risk of loss transfers from Seller to Buyer upon delivery to the carrier (FOB Origin), in accordance with UCC §2-509 (risk of loss in the absence of breach) and UCC §2-510 (effect of breach on risk of loss).

-If the Goods are damaged or lost during transit, the Party bearing the risk of loss at the time of damage or loss shall be responsible for filing claims with the carrier and/or insurer.
+The Party bearing the risk of loss at the time of damage or loss is responsible for filing claims with the carrier and/or insurer.

 9.